10 Things to Do in Barcelona in November

 Casa Batlló| ©Mike McBey

-The first days of November are the last chance you will have to attend the Magic Nights at Casa Batlló, are you going to miss it?
+The first few days of November are your last chance to attend the Magic Nights at Casa Batlló—are you going to miss out?

-But if your stay does not coincide exactly the days on which these special Magic Nights are celebrated, I recommend you also buy your tickets for Casa Batlló to know this house, which seems taken from a fairy tale, and get closer to the artistic mind of the architect.
+But if your stay doesn’t coincide exactly with the dates of these special Magic Nights, I still recommend buying tickets for Casa Batlló to explore this house—which looks like something out of a fairy tale—and get a sense of the architect’s artistic vision.

 • When: early November